 4. The hanging trough / aqueduct at Mathur- The longest in Asia, is set amid a very beautiful surrounding of lush green cashew, coconut and rubber plantations.

 5. Adi Perumal temple at Thiruvatturu- adorned with intricate sculptures (of the Cheras period probably).
 It was strange to know that the people of the Muslim community do not and cannot live in a radius of 6kms around this temple due to a curse by one of the rulers in history.
 Tippu Sultan had tried to steal the main idol with the help of the Nawab of Arcot.
-This is probably the only temple where a grave of a ruler is seen next to the main idol of the temple.
+Also, this is probably the only temple where a grave of a ruler is seen next to the main idol of the temple.

 7. Chittaral jain temple at Vellomcode- is a part of the rocky hills.
 It is small but a nice place for the history buffs and the pilgrims alike.